Vöhl: Location

 Vöhl lies in the northern part of the Kellerwald-Edersee Nature Park on the Edersee, a man-made lake.
 It is located 40 kilometers southwest of Kassel.

-Neighbouring communities
+Neighbouring municipalities

-Vöhl borders in the north on the town of Korbach, in the east on the town of Waldeck and the community of Edertal, in the south on the towns of Frankenau and Frankenberg, and in the west on the town of Lichtenfels (all in Waldeck-Frankenberg).
+Vöhl borders in the north on the town of Korbach, in the east on the town of Waldeck and the municipality of Edertal, in the south on the towns of Frankenau and Frankenberg, and in the west on the town of Lichtenfels (all in Waldeck-Frankenberg).

-Constituent communities
+Constituent municipalities

 Vöhl consists of the following mostly quite small centres spread out northwestwards and southeastwards from the western end of the Edersee.